 - The cause of the leak by inspecting the gate insert dimensions. - The nozzle tip position to make sure it is correct before a new insulator is installed. - 7.
 Remove all locks and tags.
-For machine lockout and tag procedures refer to the machine documentation.

 6.18.2 Installing the Nozzle Tip Insulators